rerun-io/rerun/docs/content/getting-started/viewer-walkthrough.md

 That brings us to the end of this walkthrough.
 To recap, you have learned how to:
 - Install the `rerun-sdk` pypi package.
-- Run the Rerun Viewer using the `rerun_demo` helper.
+- Run the Rerun Viewer using the `rerun` command.
+- Open the examples integrated in the viewer.
 - Work with the [Blueprint](../reference/viewer/blueprint.md), [Selection](../reference/viewer/selection.md) and [Timeline](../reference/viewer/timeline.md) panels.
 - Rearrange space view layouts.
 - Explore data through hover and selection.